zkcilef/juice-shop-ghas-workshop/_labs/lab4.md

 5. Review the action and its defaults on line 32-39.
 This action can also block specific open source license types.
 6. In the upper right, click on **Commit changes...**
 7. Since we have a ruleset, we have to create a branch and merge this to main via pull request.
-Create a branch and commit (**propose**) the changes.
+Create a branch and commit (**Propose changes**) the changes.

 <details>
   <img src="images/lab-4-1-2.png"/>